Corb3nik/Corb3nik.github.io/_posts/inshack-2019/2019-05-04-bypasses-everywhere.md

 # Bypassing CSP

-As mentionned earlier, our goal is to send an XSS payload to the admin in order to make him leak the contents of `http://127.0.0.1:8080/admin` to us.
+As mentioned earlier, our goal is to send an XSS payload to the admin in order to make him leak the contents of `http://127.0.0.1:8080/admin` to us.

 With the XSS auditor out of the way, we should technically be able to do this with a